OpenCALTeam/OpenCAL-user-guide/opencal-user-guide.md

 --------------------------

-As regards the modeling of natural complex phenomena, Prof. Gino ‘Miracle Crisci’ and co-workers from University of Calabria (Italy) proposed a method based on an eXtended notion of CA (XCA), firstly applied to the simulation of basaltic lava flows in the 80’s[^6].
+As regards the modeling of natural complex phenomena, Prof. Gino â€˜Miracle Crisciâ€™ and co-workers from University of Calabria (Italy) proposed a method based on an eXtended notion of CA (XCA), firstly applied to the simulation of basaltic lava flows in the 80â€™s[6].
 It was shown that the approach behind XCA can greatly make more straightforward the modeling of some complex systems.

 Informally, XCA, compared to classical CA, are different because of the following reasons:

--   The cell’s state is decomposed in *substates*, each of them representing the set of admissible values of a given characteristic assumed to be relevant for the modeled system and its evolution (e.g., lava temperature, lava thickness, etc, in the case of ca lava flow model).
+-   The cellâ€™s state is decomposed in *substates*, each of them representing the set of admissible values of a given characteristic assumed to be relevant for the modeled system and its evolution (e.g., lava temperature, lava thickness, etc, in the case of ca lava flow model).
 The set of states for the cell is simply obtained as the Cartesian product of the considered substates.

--   As the cell’s state can be decomposed in substates, also the transition function can be split into *elementary processes*, each of them representing a particular aspect that rules the dynamic of the considered phenomenon.
+-   As the cellâ€™s state can be decomposed in substates, also the transition function can be split into *elementary processes*, each of them representing a particular aspect that rules the dynamic of the considered phenomenon.
 In turn, *elementary processes* can be